m-lizak/SAR_Wetland_Mapping/README.md

 - **Usage:** Run the notebook to preprocess the DEM data.

 ### 4. RCM Image Mosaicing and Pre-Processing.ipynb
-- **Description:** This notebook performs mosaicing and preprocessing of SAR imagery from the RCM platform.
+- **Description:** This notebook performs mosaicing and preprocessing of RCM imagery
 - **Usage:** Execute the notebook to mosaic and preprocess RCM SAR images.

 ### 5. Algonquin Merged Wetland Classifier.ipynb